Dimensions of finitely generated simple groups and their subgroups: Relative torsion-free Tarski monsters

 Let $Z_0$ be a $K(G_0,1)$ CW-complex.
 For $i\geq 1$, let $Y_i$ (resp. $Y'_i$) be a $K(H_i,1)$ (resp. $K(L_i,1)$) CW-complex.
 From these we inductively construct a $K(G_i,1)$ CW-complex $Z_i$ for $i\geq 0$.
 Suppose that $Z_i$ has been constructed for some $i\geq 0$.
 By \ref{item. classifying}, we can construct a $K(G_{i+1},1)$ CW-complex $Z_{i+1}$ from $Z_i\vee Y_{i+1}\vee Y'_{i+1}$ by attaching $2$-cells.
 We have a chain of inclusions

-Let $Z:=\bigcup_{i\geq 0} Z_i$, seen as a CW complex endowed with the weak topology.
+Let $Z:=\bigcup_{i\geq 0} Z_i$, seen as a CW-complex endowed with the weak topology.
 Then $\pi_1(Z)=M$.
 Moreover, $Z$ is aspherical as every map from a sphere to $Z$ has compact image, and therefore factors through some $Z_i$.
 This shows that $Z$ is a $K(M,1)$ and gives \ref{item. gd <}.

 The space $Z$ can be alternatively be constructed as follows.
 First take the wedge sum of $Z_0, Y_i$ and $Y'_i$ for $i\geq 1$, and then attach $2$-cells.
 The first step yields a $K((\Asterisk_{i\geq 1} H_i\ast L_i) \ast G_0, 1)$.
 Then \ref{item. homology relative} follows from \Cref{lem. compute cohomology}.